 When middle and high school students get in trouble with the law and/or school for low-level crimes, there are a few options that can help them return to the right path while avoiding excessively harsh punishments.
 One such option is Teen Court, a diversion program available to qualifying first-time juvenile offenders.

-Vantage Pointe staff oversee and administer Teen Court in New Hanover and Pender counties.
-Youth who get in trouble at school can be referred directly from law enforcement and School Resource Officers at the time of the incident.
+Vantage Pointe staff oversee and administer New Hanover Teen Court.
+Youth who get in trouble can be referred directly from law enforcement and School Resource Officers at the time of the incident.
 Other youth may be diverted from Juvenile and District Court rather than going through formal adult prosecution.

-The program is designed to help youth who have made a mistake take responsibility for their actions (they must admit guilt to participate in the program, but then with the aid of pro-social peer interactions they may take personal responsibility for any damage their actions caused, for themselves, their families and others.
+The program is designed to help youth and teens who have made a mistake take responsibility for their actions.
+They must admit guilt to participate in the program, but then with the aid of pro-social peer interactions they may take personal responsibility for any damage their actions caused, for themselves, their families and others.
 Student volunteers and previous youth offenders serve in all courtroom positions, including prosecuting and defense attorneys, clerks, jurors and bailiffs; an adult judge presides.
 Student defendants must agree to be held accountable for their actions by accepting and completing the sentence given by the peer jury.

 Youth volunteers learn how the judicial system works, and provide a valuable community service which may meet Beta Club, National Honor Society, or other school-related service requirements.